simonmichael/hledger/doc/SPEC-lots.md

 After inferring cost basis, we can identify lot postings.
 These are postings which

 - have a cost basis annotation (any of the {}, [], () notations)
-- or involve a lotful commodity or account.
+- or involve a lotful commodity or account
+- or are matched by a transfer-from posting in the same transaction.

 We classify lot postings, based on their amount sign and whether they are matched by an opposite posting in the same transaction,